-Much recent literature assumes that the European Commission represents a critical case of transformation: If we do not observe transformational dynamics within the Commission we should not expect similar dynamics within other IGOs (Johnston 2003).
-This assumption is challenged by advocating that IGOs are multi-dimensional organizations, embodying contradictions and dilemmas that are difficult to solve and that affect how decisions are made.
-IGOs are seldom one-dimensional as suggested by realist and neo-liberalist theoretical orthodoxy, stressing the intergovernmental aspects of IGOs.
-This paper challenges this theoretical orthodoxy by unpacking the organizational characteristics and dynamics of IEs.
-IEs are not merely neutral tools used by member governments of IGOs; they are also epistemic communities of professional experts and socializing agents of community minded elites (Checkel 2003; Haas 1992).
+Much recent literature assumes that the European Commission represents a critical case of transformation among IEs.
+The argument is that if we do not observe transformational dynamics within the European Commission we should not expect similar dynamics within other IEs (Johnston, 2003).
+This assumption is challenged by advocating that IEs are multi-dimensional administrative apparatuses, embodying contradictions and dilemmas that are difficult to solve and that affect how decisions are made.
+IEs are seldom unidimensional as suggested by realist and neo-liberalist theoretical orthodoxy, stressing the intergovernmental aspects of IGOs.
+This article challenges this theoretical orthodoxy by conceptualizing the diverse organizational components of IEs.
+They are not merely neutral tools used by member governments to fulfill prefixed preferences; they are also epistemic communities of professional experts and socializing institutions that transform nationally oriented elites into community minded elites (Checkel, 2003; Haas, 1992; Lemoine, 1995).
 IEs are multi-dimensional organizations that should be analyzed by fine-grained operational accounts to understand their diverse modus operandi.
-They live with in-build tensions between at least three operational logics: intergovernmentalism, supranationalism and transgovernmentalism.
-Accordingly, IEs are partly vehicles of nation-state preferences, partly autonomous supranational institutions with vested interests, visions and drives, and partly porous and segmented professional institutions where knowledge is discovered, developed, interpreted and spread.
-This paper theorizes the conditions under which incumbents of IEs evoke intergovernmental, supranational and transgovernmental behavior and role perceptions.
+They live with in-build tensions between at least three operational logics: (i) intergovernmentalism, (ii) supranationalism and transgovernmentalism (iii).
+Accordingly, IEs are partly vehicles of nation-state preferences (i), partly autonomous supranational institutions with vested interests, visions and drives (ii), and partly porous and segmented professional institutions where knowledge is discovered, developed, interpreted and spread (iii).
+This article theorizes conditions under which incumbents of IEs are transformed from mere intergovernmental officials into supranational and transgovernmental agents.
+Table 1 suggests three role perceptions that correspond to these three IE dynamics.